owncloud-archive/documentation/admin_manual/appliance/installation.rst

 .. important::
    You need **Internet access** to use the appliance.
 The appliance has to be activated with a license that you will receive from Univention via email.
 This license has to be imported in the appliance via the **web interface**.
+   The appliance needs also a DHCP server in order to get an IP address to be accessable.

 After that, you can access the running instance of ownCloud and :ref:`further configure it <appliance-administer-label>` to suit your needs.